Cart

 • This manual is about public IP addresses.
 In this manual, you will find more information about setting up internal addresses (for your private network).

-• A VPS includes 1 IPv4 address by default, but you can expand this to a maximum of 10 IPv4 addresses via the control panel.
-A maximum limit of 20 IPv4 addresses applies to the VPSs of the PRO series.
+• A VPS includes 1 IPv4 address by default, but you can expand this to a maximum of 20 IPv4 addresses in the TransIP control panel.

 • Each VPS has a /64 IPv6 range at its disposal by default, where IP addresses can be added as desired.
 A /64 IPv6 range contains a total of 18,446,744,073,709,551,616 IP addresses, so the likeliness that you will not have enough is quite small!
 The default gateway falls outside of the /64 range so as netmask you always use a /48 range.